 The size of this field limits the total number of octets in the Transfer Frame to 65536 octets.

-Reserve Spares

-Bits 48-49 of the Transfer Frame Primary Header shall contain the reserved spares.

-This 2-bit field is reserved for future definition by CCSDS and shall be set to ‘00’.

-Bypass Flag
+Bypass/Sequence Control/Sequence Control Flag

-Bit 50 of the Transfer Frame Primary Header shall contain the Bypass Flag.
+Bit 48 of the Transfer Frame Primary Header shall contain the Bypass/Sequence Control Flag.

-The single-bit Bypass Flag shall be used to control the application of Frame Acceptance Checks within the COP-1 reference [9] and COP-P reference [10] procedures by the receiving end:
+The single-bit Bypass/Sequence Control Flag shall be used to control the application of Frame Acceptance Checks within the COP-1 reference [9] and COP-P reference [10] procedures by the receiving end:

-setting the Bypass Flag to value ‘0’ shall specify that this Transfer Frame is a Sequence Controlled Transfer Frame, and acceptance of this Transfer Frame by the receiving end shall be subject to the normal Frame Acceptance Checks of the FARM;
+setting the Bypass/Sequence Control Flag to value ‘0’ shall specify that this Transfer Frame is a Sequence Controlled Transfer Frame, and acceptance of this Transfer Frame by the receiving end shall be subject to the normal Frame Acceptance Checks of the FARM;

-setting the Bypass Flag to value ‘1’ shall specify that this Transfer Frame is a Expedited Transfer Frame, and the Frame Acceptance Checks of the FARM by the receiving end shall be bypassed/expedited.
+setting the Bypass/Sequence Control Flag to value ‘1’ shall specify that this Transfer Frame is a Expedited Transfer Frame, and the Frame Acceptance Checks of the FARM by the receiving end shall be bypassed/expedited.

 NOTES

-The Frame Acceptance and Reporting Mechanism (FARM) associated with the COP-1 or COP-P can be made to operate in a normal Acceptance/Sequence controlled mode (for Sequence Controlled Transfer Frames) or a Expedited mode (for Expedited Transfer Frames), according to the setting of the Bypass Flag.
+The Frame Acceptance and Reporting Mechanism (FARM) associated with the COP-1 or COP-P can be made to operate in a normal Acceptance/Sequence controlled mode (for Sequence Controlled Transfer Frames) or a Expedited mode (for Expedited Transfer Frames), according to the setting of the Bypass/Sequence Control Flag.

-All Transfer Frames received by the receiving end first undergo a basic standard set of Frame Validation Checks, which are applied regardless of the setting of the Bypass Flag.
+All Transfer Frames received by the receiving end first undergo a basic standard set of Frame Validation Checks, which are applied regardless of the setting of the Bypass/Sequence Control Flag.
 See 4.4.8.5.

-Insert Zone Flag
+The equivalent of the Telecommand protocol Control Flag required by the COP is defined in USLP within the Protocol ID field contained in the Transfer Frame Data Field Header.
+See 4.1.4.2.

+Reserve Spares

-Bit 51 of the Transfer Frame Primary Header shall contain the Insert Zone Flag.
+Bits 49-51 of the Transfer Frame Primary Header shall contain the reserved spares.

-The Insert Zone Flag shall indicate the presence or absence of the Insert Zone.
-It shall be ‘1’ if the Insert Zone is present; it shall be ‘0’ if the Insert Zone is not present.
+This 3-bit field is reserved for future definition by CCSDS and shall be set to ‘000’.

 Operational Control Field Flag

 Bit 52 of the Transfer Frame Primary Header shall contain the Operational Control Field Flag.